natekandler/react_js_racer/README.md

 It's a good way to start exploring React without the overhead of configuring your environment which can be cumbersome especially when your first starting out

-Run `yarn start` from the app's root directory and visit `localhost:3000` to see it run.
+Run `yarn start` from the app's root directory and visit `localhost:3000` to see the code run.